mach-composer/mach-composer-cli/docs/src/tutorial/aws/examples.md

 As described in the [tenenacy model](../../topics/architecture/tenancy.md#aws-tenancy), we advice to setup your MACH environment by creating **one service AWS account** containing shared resources and create an **AWS account per stack**.

-This way, all resources are strictly seperated from eachother.
+This way, all resources are strictly separated from eachother.

 ## Setup the service account